 Community collaboration opens the door to many opportunities and allows Manna to expand its outreach.
 We’re always looking for ways to better the lives of the people we serve and help those who are chronically unemployed or underemployed.
 An ongoing goal of Manna is to strengthen our relationship with the greater community.
 Together, we can foster a strong foundation for shared prosperity and enhance the overall health of our community.
 Let’s connect and make a difference today.

 When people give of their time and talents, it reinforces Manna’s efforts and positively influences the vitality of our region.
 Opportunities for volunteering are available seven days a week and include cooking, serving food, cleaning, food pick-ups, working in the garden and more.
 Maybe you even provide a professional service our clients need.
-Contact Aaron Marshall at (970) 385-5095, ext.
-6 or email firstname.lastname@example.org to learn more.
+Contact Marissa Hunt at (970) 385-5095, ext.
+3 or email email@example.com to sign up for a volunteer orientation.

 Manna continues to maintain strong community-wide support and is recognized for its longevity of services and fiscal astuteness.
 Community backing is required to fund and run all of Manna’s programs and services.
 When you make a monetary donation, it helps leverage purchases of large quantities of food at deeply discounted prices through Care & Share Food Bank and US Foods.
 Manna currently funds operations through a combination of City & County grants, fundraisers, program revenue, and donations from individuals, churches, civic organizations, and businesses.
 Click here to make a donation now.

 - Manna served over 56,000 meals

 - Manna’s on-site garden provides food for its kitchen and culinary program